antonioacg/infra-management/BOOTSTRAP.md

 **Purpose:** Migrate to remote state and deploy core infrastructure services.

+**Subphases:**

+#### Phase 2a: Prerequisites & Validation
 **What It Does:**
+- Validates Phase 1 dependencies (MinIO and PostgreSQL running)
+- Checks cluster accessibility
+- Verifies bootstrap namespace exists

+**Success Criteria:**
+- MinIO service accessible and responding
+- PostgreSQL cluster healthy
+- kubectl can communicate with cluster

+#### Phase 2b: Bootstrap State Migration
+**What It Does:**
-- Migrate Phase 1 state from LOCAL to REMOTE (MinIO S3 backend)
+- Migrates Phase 1 Terraform state from LOCAL → REMOTE (MinIO S3 backend)
-- Configure PostgreSQL state locking
+- Configures PostgreSQL state locking
+- Establishes port-forward to MinIO for state operations
+- Uses Phase 1 credentials preserved in memory

+**Success Criteria:**
+- Phase 1 state successfully migrated to MinIO backend
+- State locking configured with PostgreSQL
+- Backend configuration verified

+#### Phase 2c: Infrastructure Deployment
+**What It Does:**
+- Clones `infra` repository and checks out specified git ref
+- Deploys core secret management infrastructure in three steps to handle CRD dependencies

+**Deployment Steps:**

+**Step 1: Deploy Operators**
+- Bank-Vaults operator (Helm chart - installs Vault CRDs)
+- External Secrets operator (Helm chart - installs ESO CRDs)
+- Uses Terraform targeted apply for operator Helm releases only

+**Step 2: Wait for CRDs**
+- Waits for Bank-Vaults CRDs to be registered in Kubernetes API
+- Validates CRD availability before proceeding
+- Ensures Terraform can validate custom resource manifests in next step

+**Step 3: Deploy Custom Resources**
+- Vault CR (custom resource managed by Bank-Vaults operator)
+- External Secrets ClusterSecretStore and authentication
+- Full Terraform apply for all remaining infrastructure resources

+**Why Three Steps?**
+Terraform validates `kubernetes_manifest` resources during `terraform plan` by querying the Kubernetes API server for CRD schemas.
+If CRDs don't exist yet (because operators haven't been deployed), the plan fails with "no matches for kind".
+The three-step approach ensures:
+1. Operators are deployed and running
+2. CRDs are registered in the API server
+3. Terraform can successfully validate and deploy custom resources

+**Step Validation:**
+- `--stop-after=2c-step1`: Deploy operators only
+- `--stop-after=2c-step2`: Deploy operators + wait for CRDs
+- `--stop-after=2c-step3`: Full deployment (default)

+**Success Criteria:**
+- All operator Helm releases deployed successfully
+- CRDs registered and available in Kubernetes API
+- Vault CR created and managed by operator
+- External Secrets resources deployed
+- No Terraform state conflicts

+#### Phase 2d: Validation & Cleanup
+**What It Does:**
+- Waits for Bank-Vaults operator pods to be ready
+- Waits for Vault pods to be ready and unsealed
+- Verifies Vault unseal keys secret created by operator
+- Waits for External Secrets pods to be ready
+- Validates ClusterSecretStore authentication to Vault
+- Closes port-forwards and cleans up temporary resources

+**Success Criteria:**
-- Deploy Vault with Bank-Vaults operator (automated initialization and unsealing)
+- Vault pods running and automatically unsealed
-- Deploy External Secrets Operator with ClusterSecretStore configuration
+- External Secrets Operator connecting to Vault
+- ClusterSecretStore authentication successful
+- All infrastructure services healthy

 **State Management:**
-- Phase 1 state migrated to remote MinIO backend
+- Phase 1 state: Migrated to remote MinIO backend (Phase 2b)
-- All new infrastructure uses REMOTE state in `infra/environments/production/`
+- Phase 2 infrastructure: Deployed via `infra/` repository with remote state in MinIO
-- PostgreSQL provides state locking for concurrent operation safety
+- PostgreSQL provides distributed state locking

 **Key Design Decisions:**
 - Bank-Vaults operator provides production-ready automated unsealing without Enterprise license or cloud dependencies (see `bank-vaults-design.md`)
+- Three-step deployment handles CRD timing dependencies reliably
-- External Secrets enables GitOps secret management
+- External Secrets enables GitOps secret management (used in Phase 4)
-- No ingress/networking (deferred to Phase 4)
-- kubectl port-forward used for bootstrap access
+- kubectl port-forward used for bootstrap access (no external networking)

-**Success Criteria:**
+- **Networking/Ingress deferred to Phase 4** (currently deployed due to legacy implementation, will be removed)

+**Known Issues:**
+- ⚠️ **Nginx Ingress module**: Currently deployed in Phase 2 due to legacy implementation attempts.
+This will be moved to Phase 4 where networking is actually needed.
+For now, it's deployed but not used.

+**Overall Phase 2 Success Criteria:**
 - Phase 1 state successfully migrated to MinIO
 - Vault pods running and automatically unsealed on pod restart
 - External Secrets Operator connecting to Vault